Loading...

 sudo systemctl mask apache2

-Masking is a stronger control than disabling.
-It blocks the unit from being started, even manually, by linking it to /dev/null.
+Masking is stronger than disabling.
+It prevents the unit from being started, even manually, by linking it to /dev/null.

 Created symlink /etc/systemd/system/apache2.service → /dev/null.

-Step 7 : Reload systemd configuration after editing unit files.
+Step 7 : Reload unit files after changes.

 Command